Nutro Dog Food Review

 Based on its ingredients alone, Nutro Pate Dog Food looks like an above-average wet product.

 As a group, the brand features an average protein content of 49% and a mean fat level of 30%.
 Together, these figures suggest a carbohydrate content of 13% for the overall product line.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical wet dog food.

 Free of any plant-based protein boosters, this looks like the profile of a wet dog food containing a significant amount of meat.

-Nutro Pate is a grain-free wet dog food using a significant amount of named meat as its main source of animal protein, thus earning the brand 4.5 stars.
+Nutro Pate in cups is a grain-free wet dog food using a significant amount of named meats as its dominant source of animal protein, thus earning the brand 4.5 stars.

 Readers interested in Nutro wet dog food may also wish to check out these popular pages, too…

 The following automated list (if present) includes all dog food recalls since 2009 related to Nutro.

 You can view a complete list of all dog food recalls since 2009 here.